augustss/verse-semantics/Book/docs/07_types.md

 DoIt(Value:t where t:subtype(any)):void =
 ```

-The constraint `t:subtype(any)` might seem redundant since all types are subtypes of `any` (inface the above would behave identifcally if one had written `t:type`), but it makes the type parameter explicit and allows for more specific constraints in real code.
+The constraint `t:subtype(any)` is redundant since all types are subtypes of `any` (inface the above would behave identifcally if one had written `t:type`), but it makes the type parameter explicit and allows for more specific constraints in real code.

 ## Where Clauses